wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 <img src="./pics/23_Mac_Address_OUI_Lookup.png" alt="Mac Address OUI Lookup">

 ### 16. Find 6 installed programs that may be used for hacking.
-Installed programs can be found in Program Files.
-More specific version numbers can be found within log files within the respective program folders.

 123 WASP (Write All Stored Passwords)
 <ul>
     <li>finds passwords in registry</li>